kiwiproject/dropwizard-jakarta-xml-ws/README.md

 * **AccessMtomServiceResource**: Dropwizard RESTful service which uses `MtomService` client to invoke `MtomService` SOAP web service on the same host as an example for client side MTOM support.

-* See `JaxWsExampleApplication` for examples on usage of client side Jakarta XML Web Services handler and CXF interceptors.
+* See `JakartaXmlWsExampleApplication` for examples on usage of client side Jakarta XML Web Services handler and CXF interceptors.

 ### Running the examples: